Local department

 Authority

-Miami publishes an authority-backed hauler or preferred-pumper registry for grease service.
+Miami publishes an official hauler or preferred-pumper registry for grease service.

 Proof on site